Keats/vincentprouillet/content/blog/overview-package-management-python.md

 There are plenty of tools that have been built to fix one or both issues; let's look at a few of them now.
 I will use the list of packages of an actual Django project with about 28 dependencies to test them.
-While speed is not THAT important for a package manager, I will mention how long it took for each tool to resolve dependencies for the sake of completeness.
+While speed is not THAT important for a package manager, I will only mention it if there is something to be said about it.

 ## pip-tools